 Motorcycle accidents and injuries are far too common in California.
 Drunk driving, failing to see motorcyclists before making a left turn, or even failing to stop at a stoplight can all lead to a severe motorcycle accident.
-Motorcycle accident attorneys can help if you have been hurt in a collision in Orange County.
+Santa Ana auto accident attorneys can help if you have been hurt in a collision in Orange County.

 Riding motorcycles is an enjoyable and popular pastime for many Americans.
 Nothing beats the freedom of the open road, but being involved in an accident with multiple serious injuries can certainly alter a motorcyclist’s life in many ways in a single moment.

 Even with the best protective equipment, such as a helmet, gloves, and boots, motorcycle riders are still extremely vulnerable on the road compared to other vehicles.
 If an accident occurs, they do not have airbags and other life-saving safety features that those riding in a car have.

 Motorcycle accidents can be serious, and so can the injuries they caused.
 If you were injured in a recent motorcycle accident, an experienced Santa Ana motorcycle accident attorney can evaluate your case.

 Nationally, as per the National Highway Traffic Safety Administration (NHTSA) in 2018, over 88,000 motorcyclists were injured in motor vehicle crashes.
 Motorcycle accidents claim many lives and cause numerous severe injuries each year in California.
 According to the California Office of Traffic Safety, 488 people lost their lives to motorcycle accidents, and 15,527 were injured in 2018.
 Of those, 30 were attributed to not wearing helmets.
 If you or someone you love was killed or injured in a recent motorcycle accident, Santa Ana motorcycle accident lawyers are ready to help you pursue justice.